bahodge/tomb-of-annihilation/sessions/Session 36.md

 We search the area and find some pillars.
 A pair of stone doors provide entry to a large ruined building. [[Munch]] pushes [[Cyan]] forward.
 As we walk in we see thecutest bunny with a unicorn horn scurry under some bushes.
 We find a bunny burroughs. [[Cyan]] sticks his hand into the hole and feels around.
 He tries to lure the rabbit out of the burrow and he is able to lure the [[almiraj]].
 He tells us this is the [[Shrine of I'gin]].
 She was a [[almiraj]].
 They say that they have seen people go in and out of the shrine.
 I'gin was trickster god.

 [[Cyan]] lets the rabbit go and [[Khar]] snaps its neck.
 We take the horn.
 We approach the door and see an inscription.
-"I’jin teaches us to take the path least expected."
+"I’jin teaches us to take the path least expected." [[Indy]] looks for an entrance and [[Khar]] opens the doors.
+Carved tiles depicting beasts on the floor.